LSSTScienceCollaborations/StackClub/CIT.md

 ```

 ## Testing and Running `beavis-ci`
 `beavis-ci` takes a repo name as its argument.
-It also needs a GitHub username and associated API token, in order to push (with the `--push` option) the deployed notebooks to the "rendered" orphan (history-less) branch, exported as the environment variables `GITHUB_USERNAME` and `GITHUB_API_KEY`.
+It clones from master using ssh (so you need to give GitHub an ssh key for the machine you are working on).
+It also needs a GitHub username and associated API token in order to push (with the `--push` option) the deployed notebooks to the "rendered" orphan (history-less) branch.
+This information is stored in the environment variables `GITHUB_USERNAME` and `GITHUB_API_KEY`.
 We also need to specify the kernel
 to run the notebooks with: "lsst" gets us the most recent supported release, as required.
 The `--png` option makes PNG format badges for display in the README tables.
 ```
 ./beavis-ci.sh LSSTScienceCollaborations/StackClub --kernel lsst --push --png